Code-Institute-Submissions/queenisabaer-letter-match/README.md

 View deployed site [here.](https://queenisabaer.github.io/letter-match/)

 Letter Match is a game for kindergarten and preschool children.
-Its main goal is to help children to learn the alphabet and get to know the capital letters better.
+Its main goal is to help children to learn the alphabet and/or get to know the capital letters better.
 The game was inspired by an Instagram post by [create25printables](https://www.instagram.com/p/Cv2fjIxuwVR/?igshid=MTc4MmM1YmI2Ng%3D%3D&epik=dj0yJnU9XzBHMi1OY2sya2JpMS03RV9JVENYbWdhS0FzcldUOTgmcD0wJm49RGJFR2Q1d2Vxc0ZtLU1fdkJQa21SQSZ0PUFBQUFBR1djR0ZV).
+For older children it is a fun game to get as many points as possible within the given time.

 ![Responsive Mockup](documentation/readme/am-i-responsive.png)